wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-schema-extension.md

 WunderGraph allows you to extend the GraphQL Schema of an origin and replace specific fields with a custom type.
 This is useful when you're integrating with a GraphQL API that uses custom scalars.
 Instead of using a generic `JSON` scalar, you can replace it with a dedicated type definition to improve type-safety and create a better developer experience.

-WunderGraph allows you to directly integrate with Databases like PostgreSQL, MySQL or MongoDB who support JSON data types.
+WunderGraph allows you to directly integrate with Databases like PostgreSQL, MySQL, or MongoDB, all of which support JSON data types.
 Thanks to custom schema extensions, you can give these `JSON` scalars much more meaning and make them more intuitive to use.

 But that's not all.
 As we're defining more specific types for the input type as well, we automatically get input validation.